 Just beware!
 If you’re adding the brandy it can go to your head!
 Over the years, a couple of our guests have passed out on our couch from this meal.
 But maybe that was when we were younger and added more brandy to our cheese fondue than we do nowadays!

 This article was posted on Sunday, January 1st, 2006 at 5:03 pm and is filed under Appetizers, Cheese Fondue, Cheese Fondue, Countries & Cultures, Holidays Around the World, Main Course, Mama Lisa, New Years, Recipes of the World, Switzerland.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Recipe for Cheese Fondue”